nkleinmann/NK-Employee-Tracker/README.md

 This application allows a business owner to be able to view and manage the departments, roles, and employees in the company.
 This helps the user organize and plan the business.

-Technologies used: node js, inquirer, mysql.
+Technologies used: node js, inquirer, mysql

 ## Table of Contents:
 1. [Installation](#installation)